 California law defines rape as nonconsensual sexual intercourse accomplished by means of:

-- The victim being unconscious or otherwise unable to consent.
+- The victim being unconscious, intoxicated, disabled or otherwise physically unable to consent.

 Rape is a serious crime in California, and its punishments are severe.
 A conviction carries sentences of up to eight (8) years in prison, with sentences ranging as high as 13 years if the victim was a minor.
 Under California’s Megan’s Law, a rape conviction can also carry lifetime registration as a sex offender.